 - This was the super-power of the minor DC hero Gunfire, who could turn any object into a blaster or bomb weapon with his touch by channeling energy into or through it.

-- A DC One Million crossover in the Hitman comic mercilessly spoofed Gunfire and, by extension, this power, with a particularly inept future counterpart of the original version.
+- Hitman #1,000,000, the Hitman issue tying into and sending up the DC One Million crossover, mercilessly spoofed Gunfire and, by extension, this power, with a particularly inept future counterpart of the original version.

 - Jules from Bazooka Jules has this ability due to a micro-robtic weapon fusing with her body.
 The weapon placed small dimensional gateways around her body that lead to a dimension filled with nanomachines.
 When she needs a weapon like a gun, one of the gateways open up, the nanomachines flood out and they manipulated to form that weapon.